top of page

 Extra Info:

-• The hosts at the campgrounds don't really speak English, so don't expect English support
+• The hosts at the campgrounds don't really speak English, so don't expect English support and have google translate on your phone.

-• Make sure you know where to get food, as mentioned above
+• Make sure you know where to get food, as mentioned above .

-• Bring good rain clothes, it rains a lot in Wakayama
+• Bring good rain clothes, it rains a lot in Wakayama.

 • Make sure to arrive at the campsites by 17:00 as some won't be staffed anymore after then.